openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 The following classes, which are not in the openfl.display package, are subclasses of the DisplayObject class:

 *   The TextField class, included in the openfl.text package, is a display object for text display and input.
-For more information, see [Basics of Working with text](../basics-of-working-with-text/README.md).
+For more information, see [Using the TextField class](../using-the-textfield-class/README.md).

 <!--
 *   The TextLine class, included in the openfl.text.engine package, is the display object used to display lines of text composed by the Flash Text Engine and the Text Layout Framework.
 For more information, see